SettlementCheck

 Six things almost every employee wants to know before clicking “calculate.”

-Do I legally need a solicitor?
+Do I need a solicitor to sign a settlement agreement?

 Statutory rates